-- (a) The Company must conduct inspections for eligible crop insurance contract claims of persons directly associated with the Federal crop insurance program (i.e., employees or affiliates of the Company or employees of FCIC). - (b) The Company must notify in writing its employees and affiliates who are involved in the sale, service, or delivery of eligible crop insurance contracts, loss adjustment of eligible crop insurance contracts, or the supervision of either, of the rules regarding conflicts of interest contained in the Agreement and applicable procedure. - (c) Applicable employees and affiliates will be required each year to submit a signed statement that verifies awareness of the conflict of interest rules and an agreement to abide by them. - (d) In addition to the requirement in (c), and in accordance with the requirements of section IV.F.4.h. of the Agreement, applicable employees and affiliates must annually disclose the required information by the applicable acreage reporting date.
-Such disclosure must include the name of the policyholder or person with a substantial beneficial interest in the policyholder, and the type of relationship. - (e) If the applicable employee or affiliate enters into a business, financial legal or familial relationship with the policyholder after the annual disclosure, the applicable employee or affiliate must disclose the information required in subparagraph (d) within 15 days of the entering the relationship. - (f) The Company must evaluate the business, financial or legal relationship to determine whether the applicable employee or affiliate is in violation of section IV.F.4.d. of the Agreement or whether a conflict of interest review is necessary to determine if such violation has occurred.
+- (2) Conflict of Interest Reviews - (a) The Company must conduct inspections for eligible livestock price insurance contract claims of persons directly associated with the Federal crop insurance program (i.e., employees or affiliates of the Company or employees of FCIC). - (b) The Company must notify in writing its employees and affiliates who are involved in the sale, service, or delivery of eligible livestock price insurance contracts, loss adjustment of eligible livestock price insurance contracts, or the supervision of either, of the rules regarding conflicts of interest contained in the Agreement and applicable procedure. - (c) Applicable employees and affiliates will be required each year to submit a signed statement that verifies awareness of the conflict of interest rules and an agreement to abide by them. - (d) In addition to the requirement in (c), and in accordance with the requirements of section IV.E.4.h. of the Agreement, applicable employees and affiliates must annually disclose the required information by July 1 or each time that coverage is purchased.
+Such disclosure must include the name of the policyholder or person with a substantial beneficial interest in the policyholder, and the type of relationship. - (e) If the applicable employee or affiliate enters into a business, financial legal or familial relationship with the policyholder after the annual disclosure, the applicable employee or affiliate must disclose the information required in subparagraph (d) within 15 days of entering into the relationship. - (f) The Company must evaluate the business, financial or legal relationship to determine whether the applicable employee or affiliate is in violation of section IV.E.4.d. of the Agreement or whether a conflict of interest review is necessary to determine if such violation has occurred.
 At a minimum, such reviews will be necessary when: - i.
 The applicable employee or affiliate has a familial relationship with the policyholder or a person with a substantial interest in the policyholder; or - ii.
-The business, financial relationship or legal relationship with the policyholder has the potential to produce an incentive to create or inflate a loss because the applicable employee or affiliate, or a relative of the employee or affiliate, is entitled to a portion of the proceeds of the crop or the crop insurance payment or would otherwise receive a benefit from the policyholder based on the existence of crop insurance and their relationship.
+The business, financial relationship or legal relationship with the policyholder has the potential to produce an incentive to create or inflate a loss because the applicable employee or affiliate, or a relative of the employee or affiliate, is entitled to a portion of the proceeds of the livestock or the livestock insurance payment or would otherwise receive a benefit from the policyholder based on the existence of livestock insurance and their relationship.

-(g) If a conflict of interest review is necessary, it will consist of a inspection for the eligible crop insurance contracts for which the conflict of interest exists.

-(4) Simplified Claims Reviews
+- (g) If a conflict of interest review is necessary, it will consist of a inspection for the eligible livestock price insurance contracts for which the conflict of interest exists. - (4) Simplified Claims Reviews